sudarshansudarshan/aicamp/Oceanverse.md

 So, the probability that the stock will indeed go up given that the company predicts it will go up is approximately \(0.6522\) or \(65.22\%\).

    </details><br>
 87.Imagine you are a bettor.
 You are watching a race between two horses A and B. Let’s say five races are conducted.
 Construct any three hypotheses defining winning probabilities of A and B. What confidence do you have in each of your hypotheses to be true?
-Lets say , out of 5 races A wins 3 and B wins the remaining 2.
+Lets say , out of 5 races A wins 3 and B wins the remaining 2 (AAABB).
 Then after 5 races , in which of your hypotheses will you have maximum confidence.
 As per your new hypothesis which horse has more chances to win the 6th round .
    <details closed>
    <summary>Sol.</summary>

-   Put your solution here.
+   Sure, let's create three hypotheses about the winning probabilities of horses A and B:

+  1. Hypothesis 1: A is the stronger horse.
+     - Confidence: Moderate
+     - In this hypothesis, I believe that horse A has a higher probability of winning each race compared to horse B.

+  2. Hypothesis 2: B is the stronger horse.
+     - Confidence: Moderate
+     - Here, I assume that horse B has a higher probability of winning each race compared to horse A.

+  3. Hypothesis 3: A and B have equal chances of winning.
+     - Confidence: Low
+     - This hypothesis suggests that both horses have an equal probability of winning each race.

+  After observing the outcomes of the 5 races (A wins 3, B wins 2), my confidence level in each hypothesis shifts:

+  1. Hypothesis 1: A is the stronger horse.
+     - Increased Confidence: High
+     - Since horse A won more races, I'm more confident in this hypothesis being true.

+  2. Hypothesis 2: B is the stronger horse.
+     - Decreased Confidence: Very Low
+     - With B winning fewer races, my confidence in this hypothesis decreases.

+  3. Hypothesis 3: A and B have equal chances of winning.
+     - Decreased Confidence: Low
+     - Given the unequal outcomes, this hypothesis seems less likely.

+  Given that Hypothesis 1 now has the highest confidence, I'd predict that in the 6th round, horse A would have a higher chance of winning.

    </details><br>
 88.You're training a spam filter .
 You have data on the frequency of certain words in both spam and non-spam emails.
 How would you update your beliefs about an email being spam or not spam based on the presence of specific words?Let’s say initially chances of an email being spam is 40%.